nsidc/agu2023-qgreenland-cryocloud/notes/20231127-trey-alyse-feedback.md

 educate.
 Introduce this before or after setting up the problem?
 Whatever feels more natural.

+AGU will leave last slide up during Q&A. Put:

+- [x] Contact information
-AGU will lead last slide up during Q&A. Contact information, one QR code to AGU presentation site with a page containing links/QR code for:
+- [ ] QR code to AGU presentation site "references" page (with dedicated section for "after the presentation") containing links code for:

-* Jupyter Blog,
+    - [x] Jupyter Blog
-* QGreenland.org
+    - [x] QGreenland.org
-* CryoCloud
+    - [x] CryoCloud
-* QR code for workshop site,
+    - [x] QGreenland researcher workshop site
+    - [x] QGreenland educator workshop site

-_TODO_: After creating the new "Coming from AGU?" page with all these links, send that to Alyse!!
+- [ ] After creating the new "Coming from AGU?" page with all these links, send that to Alyse!!

 ## Trey: Make it really obvious from the start that people are in the right place